Just Jen: Writing

 Valia enjoyed changing the expectations for the fight between She-Hulk and Titania, moving away from being "a big fight" to instead having Titania unable to continue because she has been humiliated after falling on her face.
 Valia continued, "That's really all it's about.
 It's not about [Titania] beating up She-Hulk.
 It's more like she feels so small and her veneer has been broken, quite literally.
 Because of that, she can't continue on...
 You really see her vulnerability and hopefully feel a bit sorry for her."

 The episode introduces Intelligencia, a 4chan-style website that features hateful posts about Walters, with its members trying to find ways to kill her as well as working to get a sample of her blood.
 In the comics, the group Intelligencia is led by the Leader and MODOK, whose work leads to the creation of Hulk-related characters like Red Hulk, Red She-Hulk, A-Bomb, and Amadeus Cho.

 Casting

 The episode stars Tatiana Maslany as Jennifer Walters / She-Hulk, Jameela Jamil as Titania, Ginger Gonzaga as Nikki Ramos, Patti Harrison as Lulu, and Renée Elise Goldsberry as Mallory Book.
-Also starring are Nicholas Cirillo as Cousin Ched, Trevor Salter as Josh Miller, David Pasquesi as Craig Hollis / Mr. Immortal, and McKenzie Kurtz as Heather.
+Also starring are Nicholas Cirillo as Cousin Ched, Trevor Salter as Josh Miller, David Pasquesi as Craig Hollis / Mister Immortal, and McKenzie Kurtz as Heather.